Other Nanny Services

 Temporary Nanny

-A temporary nanny's responsibilities will be similar to those of a part or full time nanny and they can work either part or full time hours.
+A temporary nanny's responsibilities will be similar to those of a part-time or full-time nanny, and they can work either part-time or full-time hours.
 The responsibilities will vary based on the family's needs.
 A temporary nanny can be used for 2-6 months.

 Agency fee: 25% of nanny's gross compensation for contracted period ($2000 minimum)